 Creeping jenny control is not always easy, and it’s not always quick.
 If the plant is established in your yard, it may take two growing seasons to eradicate it.
 The best method of creeping jenny control is a combination of physically removing the plant and applying herbicides.

-Dig up every new plant you find and spray an herbicide, such as Roundup or Rodeo.
+Dig up every new plant you find and spray an herbicide.
 New plants will emerge every few weeks – so keep pulling them up and spraying.
 Creeping jenny’s roots are very extensive and deep, so it will keep sprouting for quite some time.
 If you can, dig up plants before they flower, as failing to do so will result in lots of seeds and even more vigorous spread.

 Another method of controlling creeping jenny is starving it of light.
 After digging up all visible plants, lay down a thick layer of mulch or black plastic.
 With any luck, this will keep the roots from putting up new shoots and eventually kill them.